 Here are some great materials that can be easily repurposed for so many things: Cereal Boxes, toilet paper rolls, paper towel rolls, all boxes, plastic wraps, corks, jars, containers (We are all becoming our grandmother right now- wash out those mayonnaise and peanut butter containers!).
 These are great for activities and for storing all your new materials- no need to spend a lot of money on containers etc.

 If you get any circulars in the mail- keep them!
 They can be used for collages, ripped paper activities, and sorting activities.

-Keep an eye out for anything you have that can be used for counting, moving, sorting, or opening and closing.
+Keep an eye out for anything you have that can be used to count, move, sort, or open and close.
 You would be surprised at how many tools you have lying around the house.

 Now, of course, we are all human to expect ourselves to put together a homeschool curriculum out of thin air is a bit much.
-I like to base my ideas on what the professionals have already out together.
+I like to base my ideas on what the professionals have already put together.
 Thank goodness there are many teachers out there who have done the hard work of putting together curriculums and ideas for us to use.

 They do not operate on a tight budget, though, so I have to adapt them to my own uses:

 - Reuse and Recycle.
 Whatever you can use that you have in your house- USE!
 Don’t buy containers or utensils if you have something you can possibly use, even if it’s not perfect.

 - Do without.
-Pick activities and lesson plans that don’t need materials that are expensive or are likely to only be used once.
+Pick activities and lesson plans that don’t need expensive materials or are likely only to be used once.